embroider-build/embroider/SPEC.md

 These are features that are only supported in apps, not addons:

-- `"entrypoints"`: in **Ember package metadata**, a list of relative paths to files.
-The intent of `"entrypoints"`  is that it declares that each file in the list should result in a valid URL in the final app.
+- `"assets"`: in **Ember package metadata**, a list of relative paths to files.
+The intent of `"assets"`  is that it declares that each file in the list must result in a valid URL in the final app.

-  The most important entrypoints are HTML files.
+  The most important assets are HTML files.
 All `contentFor` has already been applied to them.
 (Remember, we’re talking about the publication format that can be handed to the final stage packager, not necessarily the authoring format.)
-It is the job of the final stage packager to examine each entrypoint HTML file and decide how to package up all its included assets in a correct and optimal way, emitting a final result HTML file that is rewritten to include the packaged assets.
+It is the job of the final stage packager to examine each asset HTML file and decide how to package up all its included assets in a correct and optimal way, emitting a final result HTML file that is rewritten to include the packaged assets.

   Note that packagers must respect the HTML semantics of `<script type="module">` vs  `<script>` vs `<script async>`.
 For example:
   - don’t go looking for `import` in `<script>`, it’s only correct in `<script type="module">`
   - a series of `<script>` tags may be concatenated (in order!) into one file while preserving correctness.
 A series of `<script async>` tags cannot.

-  File types other than HTML are allowed to appear in `"entrypoints"`.
+  File types other than HTML are allowed to appear in `"assets"`.
 The intent is the same (it means these files must end up in the final build such that they’re addressable by HTTP).
-For example, a Javascript file in `"entrypoints"` implies that you want that JS file to be addressable in the final app (and we will treat it as a script, not a module, because this is for foreign JS that isn’t going through the typical build system.
+For example, a Javascript file in `"assets"` implies that you want that JS file to be addressable in the final app (and we will treat it as a script, not a module, because this is for foreign JS that isn’t going through the typical build system.
 If you actually want a separate JS file as output of your build, use `import()` instead).
 This is a catch-all that allows things like your `/public` folder full of arbitrary files to pass through the final stage packager.

-  A conventional app will have an `"entrypoints"` list that include `index.html`, `tests/index.html`, and all the files that were copied from `/public`.
+  A conventional app will have an `"assets"` list that include `index.html`, `tests/index.html`, and all the files that were copied from `/public`.

 - synchronous dynamic imports are allowed in the app’s Javascript.
 See next subsection.
 - `"template-compiler"`: in **Ember package metadata**, the relative path to a module that is capable of compiling all the templates.
 The module’s default export is a function `(moduleName: string, templateContents: string) => string` that converts templates into JS modules.